 In summary, a fluorophore absorbs light energy of short wavelength and high energy, it becomes excited and then emits light at a longer wavelength and lower energy.
 The time for the absorption, excitation, and emission cycle for a fluorophore is extremely fast: the entire process occurs in billionths of a second.

 In many applications, Ultraviolet (UV) wavelengths that are not visible to the human eye are often used to excite fluorophores that will then emit a visible color.
 Fluorophores possessing these characteristics make them ideally suited for various applications such as document security, anti-counterfeiting, process control, and brand authentication.

-Angstrom Technologies design and produce many fluorescent materials ideally suited for integration with printable inks, varnishes, adhesives, or plastics.
+Angstrom Technologies, Inc., designs and produces many fluorescent materials ideally suited for integration with printable inks, varnishes, adhesives, or plastics.
 Many finished products are designed to have little or no color under normal light and will emit an intense color only when they are exposed to invisible ultraviolet light.
 These materials are only detectable for as long as the excitation is maintained.